-We like to frequent a local Chinese buffet known for its wide variety of excellent food and just off the Interstate of our city of nearly a half-million; not exactly a rural Bumpkinville.
-Early one evening, the place was slowly filling with patrons savoring assorted plats du jour.
-Following a starter, the wife returned with her second course and pirouetted at our table before sitting.
+We like to frequent a local Chinese buffet known for its wide variety of Asian-American cuisine just off Kentucky's I-75 coursing through our city of nearly a half-million; not exactly a rural Bumpkinville.
+Early one evening the place was filling with patrons savoring assorted plats du jour when the wife returned with her second course and pirouetted at the table before sitting.

-“Do I have an 'ask stupid' sign on my back, or something?” she facetiously asked.
+“Do I have an 'ask stupid' sign on my back, or something?” she facetiously said.

-She recounted how ten minutes earlier, she'd noticed a couple in matching bib-overalls working their way toward her, pointing and crinkling their noses at different items.
+She recounted how ten minutes earlier when selecting a soup starter, she noticed a couple in matching bib-overalls working their way toward her, pointing and crinkling their noses at different items.
 Upon reaching her, ‘Pa Kettle’ tapped her arm.

 “I wouldn't eat here if I was you, lady," he whispered.
 "Nope.
-Me and the Mrs. was here two days ago and them there crab legs and all this other stuff is here agin t'day.
+Me and the Mrs. was here yesterdee and them there crab legs and all this other stuff is here agin t'day.
 Jist a bunch o’ leftovers.
 Nope, them little Ming-ding devils cain't fool us.
 We're fixin' to go across the road and git us some real fresh grub.
 And you should, too, if’n you was smart."

 I cracked a risible smile.
 “Probably a couple o' Hooterville hayseeds on their way back to the hills, but why the sign?”

 “I wouldn’t touch that stuff if I were you.
 Take my word for it, lady.
 I’m a trucker and know good food when I see it.
-I ain’t eatin’ in this dump again, that's fer dang sure.”
+I ain’t ever gonna eat in this dump again, that's fer dang sure.”

 “Look.
-Says right there in front of ya; ‘human chicken.'
+Says right there in front of ya— ‘human chicken.'
 How they git away with that, anyways?
-I heard they like t’cook' up dogs and stuff, but this is over the line.
-You’d be wise to git on down the road too, little lady.”
+I heard they like t’cook up dogs and stuff, but this is over the line.
+You’d be wise to high-tail it, too, little lady.”

-I laughed, thinking that dude must have been weaned off a bellyful of gravel as a kid; dumb as a box of rocks.
-That spawned a thought; perhaps there is indeed something to the ditzy phrase after all.
+I laughed, thinking that dude must have been weaned off a bellyful of gravel as a kid— dumb as a box of rocks.
+That spawned a second thought; perhaps there is indeed something to the ditzy phrase after all.
 I couldn’t resist and playfully pinched her cheek.
-“Aw, I just think he has a sweet tooth... ‘cause you’re a hot little dish, yourself.”
+“Aw, I just think he has a sweet tooth, ‘cause you’re a hot little dish, yourself.”

-“Why, I do believe you may be right for once— my pudgy little dumpling,” her smarmy focus shifting between my plateful of stuffed wontons... and their human storage bin beyond.
+“Why, I do believe you may be right for once, my pudgy little dumpling.”
+Her smarmy focus shifted between my plateful of stuffed wontons, and, their human storage bin beyond.

 Well, what’d I tell ya?
 I never did like that sappy saying, anyway.